atsheehan/brick_smash/README.md

-# SMASHBALLS
+# BRICKSMASH

-A Pong-clone for the OUYA.
+A Breakout clone for the OUYA.